Maggie Gallagher is president of the Institute for Marriage and Public Policy and is NOM’s founding president.

 In a 2000 column where she defended talk show host Dr. Laura Schlessinger, Gallagher wrote that “in a simple biological framework abstracted from all religion and morality, homosexuality is like infertility.
 It is a sexual disability preventing certain individuals from participating in the normal reproductive patterns of the human species.”

-In a book entitled “The Abolition of Marriage,” Maggie Gallagher equates same-sex marriage with adultery: “…American family law has been rewritten to dilute both the right and the obligations of marriage, while at the same time placing other relationships, from adulterous liaisons to homosexual partnerships, on a legal par with marriage…”
+In a book titled “The Abolition of Marriage,” Maggie Gallagher equates same-sex marriage with adultery: “…American family law has been rewritten to dilute both the right and the obligations of marriage, while at the same time placing other relationships, from adulterous liaisons to homosexual partnerships, on a legal par with marriage…”

 She believes polygamy is better than same-sex marriage: “At least polygamy, for all its ugly defects, is an attempt to secure stable mother-father families for children.”
 And “…there is no principled reason why you don’t have polygamy if you have gay marriage…”